rnelsonchem/pyGHCND/README.md

 An example of a `plot_temp` plot for the Missoula Airport (as of mid-March 2023) is shown below.
 The solid red and blue lines are the 2023 high and low temps, respectively, and the solid black line is the average daily temperature.
+The thin black vertical line indicates the current date.
 The light blue/red shaded area shows the total range between the largest and smallest of measured temperatures for that particular day.
 The slightly darker shaded region shows the range defined by the average temp +/- one standard deviation.
 I.e. 68% of the measured values fall in that range.
 The dotted and dashed lines are the average temperatures estimated from the linear regression analysis of the daily temperatures.
 For example, in the plot shown, both the low and high daily temperatures show a considerable increase from 1948 (dotted line) to the present (dashed line) during January, March, and the summer/early fall months.
-(But from this plot, it is not possible to infer statistical significance to these changes.)
+(But from this plot, it is not possible to infer statistical significance from these changes.)

 ![A yearly temperature plot for MSO, mid-March 2023](./_static/yearly_plot.png)